 * These special standards are morally binding to “professed” members of the profession.
 If a member freely declares (or professes) herself to be part of a profession, she is voluntarily implying that she will follow these special moral codes.
 If the majority of members of a profession follow the standards, the profession will have a good reputation and members will generally benefit; if the majority of members violate these voluntary standards, professed members of a profession will be at a disadvantage or at the least receive no benefit from declaring a profession.
 (4)

-A member of an occupational group (characterized above) who:
+A Professional is a member of an occupational group (characterized above) who:

 1. Sees other members, including those employed elsewhere, as peers/colleagues